QuantEcon/SimpleDifferentialOperators.jl/docs/src/index.md

 which represent the backward first order, foward first order, and central second order differential operators respectively.

-Derivation, including formula for irregular grids, can be found in [../tex/discretized-differential-operator-derivation.pdf](../tex/discretized-differential-operator-derivation.pdf).
+Derivation, including formula for irregular grids, can be found [here](../tex/discretized-differential-operator-derivation.pdf).